Dick Sprang: Early life and career

-Dick Sprang was born in Fremont, Ohio, and became a professional illustrator at an early age, painting signs and handbills for local advertisers.
+Dick Sprang was born in Fremont, Ohio.
+He became a professional illustrator at an early age, painting signs and handbills for local advertisers.
 According to comics historian Jerry Bails, Sprang worked throughout the 1930s for Standard Magazines, "screening scripts" as an editor, as well as contributing artwork to Standard, Columbia Publications and Street and Smith, while still in high school.
 He joined the staff of the Scripps-Howard newspaper chain in Toledo, Ohio, shortly after graduating (circa 1934), continuing to produce magazine work concurrently.
 Sprang described his early career and work ethic, in 1987:

 I was in the art department, where we had to meet five deadlines a day.
 We had five editions on the street that, in part, carried different advertisements for jewelry stores, furniture stores, and so on.
 We had to draw the items they sold, plus editorial cartoons, and editorial illustrations.
 I had to work with engravers, and I mastered the technology of printing.
 I learned the value of meeting a deadline.

 He left the newspaper in 1936 to move to New York City, where he began "illustrating for the pulp magazines—the Western, detective, and adventure magazines in the era of the late 1930s".

 From the late 1930s to the early 1940s, Sprang continued to work as a freelance illustrator, primarily for such pulp magazines as Popular Detective, Popular Western, Phantom Detective, G-Men, Detective Novels Magazine, Crack Detective and Black Hood Detective/Hooded Detective, for which last he also wrote some stories.
 Between 1937 and 1938, Sprang provided assistance on the King Features Syndicate comic strips Secret Agent X-9 (layouts) and The Lone Ranger (pencil assists).
 In 1938, he also wrote briefly for the Lone Ranger radio series.

 Late in the decade, with the pulp magazines in decline, Sprang gravitated toward comic-book illustration.
 With Norman Fallon and Ed Kressey, he co-founded the studio Fallon-Sprang at "a little studio loft on 42nd Street between Fifth Avenue and Grand Central" Terminal and with a contact address of 230 West 101st Street in Manhattan.
 A promotional flier advertises the studio as comics packagers for such "supermen" features as "Power Nelson" (introduced in Prize Comics #1, March 1940) and "Shock Gibson"; "human interest" features such as "Speed Martin"; and the "interplanetary" feature "Sky Wizard" and detective feature "K-7" (both introduced in Hillman Periodicals' Miracle Comics #1, Feb.
 1940, and attributed to Emile Schurmacher).